Skatterbrainz/sktools/README.md

 # skconfig.txt options

+If you will be using SkatterTools with a Configuration Manager site environment, you will need to configure the settings in the skconfig.txt file, which is created in your Documents folder after using the ```Install-SkatterTools``` function.

+If you modify the skconfig.txt file while SkatterTools is running, you will need to terminate the PowerShell console which is running the PoSHServer service, and restart it.
+If you also have the SkatterTools web console open, you can either refresh or close and re-open the browser.

 The example below is the default file configuration after using ```Install-SkatterTools``` In most cases, you will want to change the SkCmDbHost, SkCmSMSProvider and SkCmSiteCode values.